Wentworth Club

 Wentworth Club is a privately owned golf club and country club in Virginia Water, Surrey, on the south western fringes of London, not far from Windsor Castle.
 The club was founded in 1922.
 Beijing-based Reignwood Group bought the club in September 2014 and implemented a new debenture membership structure, starting at £100,000.
-The debenture is now estimated at £175,000.
+The debenture is now estimated at £200,000.

+Wentworth is home to the headquarters of the PGA European Tour, the professional golf tour.
+Each year, it hosts the Tour's PGA Championship, which is played on the club's West Course.
+Wentworth was the venue of the 1953 Ryder Cup and of the World Match Play Championship from 1964 until 2007.

 History

-The 19th-century house the "Wentworths" (now the club house for the club) was the home for the brother-in-law of the Duke of Wellington.
-It was purchased in 1850 by exiled the Spanish Carlist captain-general Ramón Cabrera, 1st Count of Morella (Carlist title) and 1st Marquis of Têr (Bourbon title) and his heiress wife.
-After his death, his widow, née Catherine Anne Vaughn-Richards, bought up the surrounding lands under The Cabrera Trust to safeguard the meadows, brooks and the trees planted from her travels on the continent with her gentrified husband to form what has become the heart of the Wentworth Estate.
+A 19th-century house named the "Wentworths" (now the clubhouse for Wentworth Club) was the residence of the brother-in-law of the 1st Duke of Wellington.
+It was purchased in 1850 by an exiled Spanish Carlist military commander, Ramón Cabrera, 1st Count of Morella (Carlist title) and 1st Marquis of Ter (Bourbon title), and his heiress wife.

+After the death of Cabrera in 1877, his widow (née Catherine Anne Vaughn-Richards) bought up the surrounding lands under The Cabrera Trust to safeguard the meadows, brooks and trees (planted from her travels on the continent with her gentrified husband) to form what has become the heart of the Wentworth Estate.

-In 1912, builder W. G. Tarrant had started developing St George's Hill, Weybridge – a development of houses based on minimum 1 acre plots based around a golf course.
-In 1922 Tarrant acquired the development rights for the Wentworth Estate, getting Harry Colt to develop a golf course around "Wentworth" house.
-Tarrant developed the large houses on the estate to a similar Surrey formula used at St George's Hill.
-Development of Wentworth Estate ground to a halt due to the Great Depression in the late 1920s.
-In 1931 when the banks asked for repayment of a large debenture, Tarrant was forced to declare bankruptcy.
-The ownership of the land passed to Wentworth Estates Ltd, which came under the control of Sir Lindsay Parkinson & Co Ltd.
+In 1912, builder W. G. Tarrant had started developing St George's Hill in Weybridge – a development of houses based on minimum 1 acre plots around a golf course.
+In 1922, Tarrant acquired the development rights for the Wentworth Estate, getting Harry Colt to design a golf course around the "Wentworths" house.
+Tarrant erected large residences on the estate using a similar Surrey formula to that used at St George's Hill.
+However, the development of the Wentworth Estate ground to a halt due to the Great Depression at the end of the 1920s.
+In 1931, when the banks asked for repayment of a large debenture, Tarrant was forced to declare bankruptcy.
+Ownership of the land passed to Wentworth Estates Ltd, which came under the control of Sir Lindsay Parkinson & Company.

 In 1988, Elliott Bernerd's property investment company Chelsfield bought Wentworth Golf Club for £17.7 million (also reported as £20 million).
 Bernerd sold 40% of the club to Japanese investors, raising £32 million, in 1989.
 In 2004, Chelsfield sold the remaining 60% share, as fashion industry entrepreneur Richard Caring bought the club for £130 million.
 In 2014 Caring sold the club for £135m to Beijing-based Reignwood Investments (a holding company associated with billionaire Yan Bin), which has made the club more exclusive by cutting the number of members and raising the fees.
 Current debentures cost £175,000 and the annual fees is £16,000.